 Cultural Excursions: CAC has begun offering free “cultural excursions” to places of interest to our students.
 So far, we have visited the UTA Glass Department for a demonstration of its comprehensive glass program led by David Keens.
 Devon Willis of Bullseye, our fused glass provider based in Portland, led an interactive demonstration of reactive glasses for our members and UTA students at CAC.
 We also visited The Encaustic Center in Richardson for a demonstration of the beautiful of “painting with wax”.
 Ruth King, the artistic director of The Pilchuck School of Glass, made a presentation to CAC students on the history of the studio glass movement.
 And for the past three years we have visited the Dallas Art Fair at a reduced rate, enjoying a docent-led tour of the Fair, which is held at F.I.G.

-DADA/CAC Panel Discussions: In 2011 we merged out lecture series with the Dallas Arts Dealers Associations (DADA) educational panels.
+DADA/CAC Panel Discussions: We merged our lecture series with the Dallas Arts Dealers Associations (DADA) educational panels.
 DADA is an affiliation of independent gallery owners and nonprofit arts organizations in Dallas.
 It is dedicated to promoting the highest quality standards of ethical practice within the profession and to increasing the public awareness of the role of responsible art dealers and nonprofit visual art spaces.
 The purpose of these panels, which are held in conjunction with DADA’s Gallery Walks, is to provide educational and professional development opportunities for artists.
-The first series was held at the Goss Michael Foundation and the fall panels were held at the Oak Cliff Cultural Center.
-In 2012 we had panels at CentralTrak and the MAC.
-This years' panel discussions will be Thursday, April 18 at CAC and Saturday, September 21 at Booker T. Washington School of the Performing & Visual Arts.
+Panels have been held at the Goss Michael Foundation, the Oak Cliff Cultural Center, CentralTrak, and the MAC.
 There is a $15 fee for each panel which benefits the Edith Baker Art Scholarship and Artist Career Development Fund.

 Call us at 214-320-1275, Monday through Saturday 10am to 4pm or e-mail us at firstname.lastname@example.org.